nus-cs2103-AY2122S1/ip/docs/README.md

 ```

-### 2. `done` - Mark tasks as done
+### 2. `done <Task Numbers>` - Mark tasks as done

-Check task off in the task list to represent it as done.
-Able to check multiple tasks off at once.
+Check task off in the task list when it is done.
+Only able to input valid task numbers.
+Able to check multiple tasks off at once by entering multiple task numbers, each separated by a whitespace.

 _Example of usage:_